Fredrik Albritton Jonsson

-Fredrik Albritton Jonsson (b 1972) is a professor of history at the University of Chicago.
-He is the Author of Enlightenment's Frontier: The Scottish Highlands and the Origins of Environmentalism and the coauthor of Green Victorians: The Simple Life in John Ruskin's Lake District.
+Fredrik Albritton Jonsson (b 1972) is an associate professor of history and chair of the Committee on Environment, Geography and Urbanization (CEGU) at the University of Chicago.
+He is the Author of Enlightenment's Frontier: The Scottish Highlands and the Origins of Environmentalism and the coauthor, with Vicky Albritton, of Green Victorians: The Simple Life in John Ruskin's Lake District.
+He is coauthor, with Carl Wennerlind, of Scarcity: A History from the Origins of Capitalism to the Climate Crisis.
+With Frank Trentmann, John Brewer and Neil Fromer, he is the editor of Scarcity in the Modern World: History, Politics, Society and Sustainability 1800-2075.
+With Rachael Osborn, Mark Fiege and Will Wright, he authored an amicus brief of environmental historians for Juliana v.
+United States.
 He currently serves as the co-editor of The Journal of Modern History.
+He is also Associate Editor of the journal Anthropocene History.
+He received the Quantrell Award in 2026.